Caffe1neAdd1ct/zvps-blog/_posts/2014-10-15-poodle-sslv3-bleed-bug.markdown

 The newly announced POODLE (Padding Oracle On Downgraded Legacy Encryption) bug allows attackers to intercept traffic sent over the SSLv3 protocol and decrypt it.

-Most servers are setup by default to fallback to SSLv3 if a browser or email client requests to use it.
+Most servers are setup to fallback to SSLv3 by default if a browser or email client requests to use an older protocol.

 <hr>

 ### Impact ###

 This will impact anyone browsing sites or using services which only support up to SSLv3.
-We would recommend disabling this on all services implementing SSL for secure connections ASAP, common services on a Linux server could include:
+We would recommend disabling SSLv3 on all services implementing SSL for a secure connection, common services on a Linux server could include:

  * Apache 2
  * Postfix